tbrown122387/pf/README.md

 ### Option 2: Drag-and-drop `.h` files

 This is a header-only library, so there will be no extra building necessary.
 If you just want to copy the desired header files from `include/pf` into your own project, and build that project by itself, that's totally fine.
 There is no linking necessary, either.
 If you go this route, though, make sure to compile with C++17 enabled.
-Note, also, that this code all makes use of [Eigen](http://eigen.tuxfamily.org/) and [Boost](https://www.boost.org/).
-Unit tests use the [Catch2](https://github.com/catchorg/Catch2) library.
+Note, also, that this code all makes use of [Eigen v3.3](http://eigen.tuxfamily.org/) and [Boost v1.65.1](https://www.boost.org/).
+Unit tests use the [Catch2 v2.9.2](https://github.com/catchorg/Catch2) library.

 ## Examples